-The relative reduction in municipal tax-exempt issuance from a historical standpoint is encouraging for the FHCF, as it may be an indication of significant pent up demand in the tax-exempt and/or taxable markets.
-In addition, the FHCF has some factors working in its favor independent of market trends, including, but not limited to: (1) in April 2013, the FHCF successfully priced \$2 billion of Series 2013A taxable pre-event bonds with 3, 5 and 7-year maturities at a true interest cost of 2.61% and received over \$3.6 billion in orders (1.79x oversubscribed), which helped to re-establish the FHCF in the taxable market and also reflected that there is significant capacity for the FHCF to issue bonds at cost-effective rates; (2) the FHCF is a well-regarded, highly-rated credit (long-term ratings of AA-/AA/Aa3 from Standard & Poor's, Fitch, and Moody's, respectively), closely associated with (though not guaranteed by) the State of Florida, which is a blue-chip name in the market; (3) similar to the Series 2013A pre-event financing, any post-event bond issuances of the size the FHCF may need to undertake would also be included in the various benchmark indices market observers use to track market performance, so institutional money managers seeking to at least match indexed returns may have a strong additional incentive to buy FHCF bonds, particularly if they are offered at interest rates marginally higher than those typically associated with AA rated credits; and (4) the FHCF has no post-event bonds outstanding.
+The FHCF has some additional factors working in its favor independent of strong fixed income market trends, including, but not limited to: (1) in April 2013, the FHCF successfully priced \$2 billion of Series 2013A taxable pre-event bonds with 3, 5 and 7year maturities at a true interest cost of 2.61% and received over \$3.6 billion in orders (1.79x oversubscribed) and the FHCF is also projected to issue \$1.2 billion of Series 2016A pre-event bonds in February 2016, which will help to re-establish the FHCF in the taxable market; (2) the FHCF is a well-regarded, highly-rated credit (long-term ratings of AA/AA/Aa3 from Standard & Poor's, Fitch, and Moody's, respectively), closely associated with (though not guaranteed by) the State of Florida, which is a bluechip name in the market; (3) similar to the Series 2013A pre-event financing and the projected Series 2016A pre-event financing, any post-event bond issuances of the size the FHCF may undertake would also be included in the various benchmark indices market observers use to track market performance, so institutional money managers seeking to at least match indexed returns may have a strong additional incentive to buy FHCF bonds, particularly if they are offered at interest rates marginally higher than those typically associated with AA rated credits; and (4) the FHCF has no post-event bonds outstanding.

-Although financial market conditions have significantly improved over the last five years and are currently expected to be conducive to favorable debt issuance, it is not possible to guarantee financial market conditions into the future.
+Although financial market conditions have significantly improved over the last six years and are currently expected to be conducive to favorable debt issuance, it is not possible to guarantee financial market conditions into the future.
 If long-term bonding in sufficient amounts is not immediately available, the FHCF may need to explore alternatives, including the levying of emergency assessments with no financing, issuing bonds in multiple tranches over time and/or interim financing alternatives.
 The FHCF statute provides that the FHCF's liability is limited to the amount it can actually raise from bonding and other available claims payment sources.
 The timing of reimbursements to insurers can vary depending on whether insurers need to pay their policyholders quickly, such as might occur with a category five hurricane causing a large number of total losses, or slowly due to a covered hurricane where large losses are due to many partial losses materializing over a number of years.